 - Visits refer to different measuring moments.
 If there is only one measuring moment (visit), fill in a random number as visit number and in the future this visit number will appear as a default setting.

-The device can be started with the Start measurement-button when all the necessary information for a new measurement has been supplied.
+The device can be started with the 'START MEASUREMENT'-button when all the necessary information for a new measurement has been supplied.
 The device can be disconnected from the computer when the program notifies you to do so.
 After disconnecting, the LEDs will blink for about 10 seconds after which the DynaPort will go into standby mode.
 When the selected start time is reached the DynaPort will start measuring.
-During the first 5 minutes of the measurement the green LED will blink.
+During the first few minutes of the measurement the green LED will blink.

 Wearing the device